-In this section we study the phenomenon of nonlinearity-induced resonant mode coupling.
-As already pointed out, even if a BEC system is excited precisely along the quadrupole or, equivalently, the breathing mode, the emerging dynamics will lead to small oscillations which initially involve only the corresponding mode, but then the other collective mode will eventually step in, as well as higher harmonics of the two modes and their linear combinations will appear.
+will lead to small oscillations which initially involve only the corresponding mode, but then the other collective mode will eventually step in, as well as higher harmonics of the two modes and their linear combinations will appear.
 If the trap confinement of the system allows a geometric resonance, this could greatly enhance the mode coupling and speed up the emergence of those modes which are initially not excited, and therefore we designate it as a resonant mode coupling.
-We focus on the experimentally most studied case of a repulsive two-body interaction, although all derived analytical results are valid also for the case of an attractive interaction.
-As effects of three-body interactions are usually small, and their main contribution is related to a stabilisation/destabilisation of the condensate, we focus on the emergence of resonant mode coupling due to geometric resonances.
+We focus on the experimentally most studied case of a repulsive two-body interaction, although all derived analytical results are also valid for the case of an attractive interaction.
+As effects of three-body interactions are usually small, and their main contribution is related to a stabilization/destabilization of the coupling due to geometric resonances.